Dawitdaniel91/R_Analysis/README.md

 After determining which factors are key for the MechaCar's genre:

    .
-Null Hypothesis (Ho): MechaCar is priced correctly based on its performance of key factors for its genre.
+Null Hypothesis (Ho): MechaCar is priced based on its performance of key factors .
    .
-Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.
+Alternative Hypothesis (Ha): MechaCar is NOT priced  based on performance of key factors.

  ##### Statistical Tests